Puh00/Bookly/README.md

 ## About The Project

-A summer project which was done during the summer after freshman year.
+A project which was done during the summer after freshman year.
 The aim of this project was to freshen up our programming skills and to run a small scale software project in order to expand our repertoire.

 <!-- Screenshots -->
 ### Screenshots